 Not all lubes are the same.
-If you want to get the best performance out of your drivetrain, you should also use the right chain oil for the current conditions.
-We show you the differences between the various lubricants and how to apply the chain oil.
+If you want to get the best performance out of your drivetrain, you should use the right chain oil for the right conditions.
+We will show you the differences between the various lubricants and how to apply the chain oil.

 Lubes - Properties

-Before we speak about the different lubes, we would like to take a closer look at the properties of chain oil.
+Before we talk about the different lubes, we would like to take a closer look at the properties of chain oil.

 Chain oil should…

 - crawl into the spaces between your chain links and minimize friction